mightymos/RF-Bridge-OB38S003/README.md

 # Previous Work

 A successful attempt was made to compile "Portisch" with the open source SDCC compiler.
-I personally found the source code to be difficult to read.
-It is additionally difficult to fit all features and protocols in code and ram spaces.
+It is difficult to fit all decoding protocols and sniffing features in code and ram spaces.
-I hope to be able to use this port to use Portisch on the newer Sonoff boxes.
+This effort allowed porting to the R2 V2.2 Sonoff (white box).
 https://github.com/mightymos/SonOfPortisch

 There are at least three versions of rcswitch.